Online Reputation Management: 7 Social Media Myths

 But engagement…well, that’s a whole different story altogether, You can only get engagement when you gain your social media following by providing content that is of value and makes a real difference in your customers’ lives.

-When brands are able to engage with their followers, that does wonders for your online reputation.
+When brands are able to engage with their followers, that does wonders for building a positive online reputation for your brand.

 #5 Create Accounts On All Major Social Media Sites And Pay Equal Attention To Each.